lucasfcosta/blog/about.md

 I like opinionated books, beautiful code, well-engineered prose, command-line interfaces and vIM.
 In fact, I like vIM so much that [I got a `:w` tattoed on my ankle](https://pbs.twimg.com/media/DY65vJAW0AEfF-h.jpg).

-By the way, I dislike bios in the third person, it has no warmth in it.
-An "I" makes it intimate.
+By the way, I dislike bios in the third person, there's has no warmth in them.
+An "I" makes them intimate.